githubuser0xFFFF/Qt-Advanced-Docking-System/doc/user-guide.md

 Deletes only the contained widget on close, keeping the dock widget intact and in place.
 Attempts to rebuild the contents widget on show if there is a widget factory set.
 See [issue #365](https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System/pull/365) for more details.

+### `AutoHideDockWidgetClosable`

+If set, the close button in the auto hide widget will be enabled.

 ## Central Widget